14 of the Most Beautiful Places to Visit in Thailand

 Surin Islands

-6/16You’ll have the soundtrack to the film The Beach playing in your head as the gemstone-coloured waters and dramatic rock formations of the Surin Islands come into view.
-Getting to the five-island archipelago takes about 90 minutes by boat from the Khura Buri Pier, which is about three-and-a-half hours’ drive from Phuket.
-Trek through the verdant jungles or bring your snorkelling gear and hit the water: the coral reefs below the ocean’s surface are just as impressive as the views above – if you visit during February or March, you may even have the chance to spot whale sharks in the wild.
+6/15You’ll have The Beach soundtrack playing in your head as the gemstone-coloured waters and dramatic rock formations of the Surin Islands come into view.
+Getting to the five-island archipelago takes about 90 minutes by boat from the Greenview Pier in the Khura Buri district, which is about 3.5 hours’ drive from Phuket.
+Trek through the verdant jungle or hit the water with snorkelling gear – the coral reefs below the ocean’s surface are just as impressive as the views above and if you visit during February or March, you may even be lucky enough to spot whale sharks in the wild.

 Image credit: Alamy